Buying new manufacturing execution system (MES) software is a difficult decision.

 In addition to being faced with a wide array of commercial products to choose from, MES buyers understand that their product choice will be one of the most significant IT decisions they make.
 The outcome of the MES purchasing decision inevitably will have a massive impact on manufacturing operational effectiveness, and as a result, overall company profitability.

 In order to help buyers make the most effective purchase, we connected with software industry experts to get their input on what buyers need to know and the practical steps to take to ensure software selection success.
-Buyers looking for more insights can also check out our MES software guide which features discussions of critical MES functionality and additional purchasing tips.
+Buyers looking for more insights can also check out our guide to the best MES software which features discussions of critical MES functionality and additional purchasing tips.

 Integrating MES with your ERP creates an end-to-end solution with real-time two-way communication.
 The ERP pushes orders and schedules to production while the MES provides process parameters and production variances to enable comparison and analytics for planned versus actual production, average cycle time, scheduling and inventory on hand.